-To Annie: this is how you spent the day you turned 3 years and 4 months old.
+To Annie: this is what happened the day you turned 3 years and 8 months old.

 At 6am, Paul goes on a crying jag that brings Dad in the room for comfort.
 You seize on the opportunity for a potty trip while he’s handy, then go back to sleep hard.
 When we push into the bedroom at 7:35, we wake you.